albertols/scio-db/src/main/scala/com.db.myproject/mediation/README.md

     - 4.3: flush() in _StateBaseAsyncDoFn.java_: Future [Http Response] is asynchronous and _StateBaseAsyncDoFn.java_
       will deal with it (outputting to main routine).
 5. Output HTTP Response is emitted in the main routine.
-6. Now you can save your HTTP Response/NOTIFICATION_RESPONSE along with the "sent" **new_notification** in PubSub (e.g: sinking in GCS eventually, useful for analytics as external table alongside the historical load as *historical_notifications* if mediation-service is restarted).
+6. Now you can save your HTTP Response/NOTIFICATION_RESPONSE along with the "sent" **new_notification** in Pubsub (e.g: sinking in GCS eventually, useful for analytics as external table alongside the historical load as *historical_notifications* if mediation-service is restarted).